AT-Publishing/website/_posts/2017-03-14-monero-cold-storage.md

 <hr>

-Not so long ago there were rumors about various wallet providers finally integrating Monero - desktop wallets, light clients, hardware wallets.
+Since early 2017 there were rumors about various wallet providers finally integrating Monero - desktop wallets, light clients, hardware wallets.
 Turns out we got all of this for DASH, also for ETH, in some cases for ZEC, DAO, REP...Not for XMR though.

-Meanwhile, Monero's long-term holder base increased, price has been consolidating at a nice level after the surge by the end of summer 2016 and everyone who ever heard of altcoin trading is eager to jump after the first viable product that will provide a safe storage for Monero.

 It got to the point that such a feature would shake up the market of hardware wallet providers - even if it were a standalone Monero-only wallet, **[people would buy it](https://www.reddit.com/r/Monero/comments/5lf9ns/is_there_any_update_on_monero_support_for_the/)**.

 That's an obvious opportunity, so what is the problem?

 {{ site.mailchimp }} It is a technical one.
 There is a lot of open sourced code to handle Bitcoin and today's most popular altcoins all use some of Bitcoin's basics.
-DASH is the obvious example but even ETH was in fact built up on a Bitcoin fork.
-That means, for most altcoins you could pick, you would always just tweak a BTC block explorer and use it, or you would fork a BTC light wallet and so on - it makes the process a whole lot easier.
+For most altcoins you would always tweak some code that has already been used for BTC - it makes the process a whole lot easier.

-That is, you can do this with most altcoins other than Monero.
+Monero's blockchain is unique which is great for the transaction privacy but not so good for wallet implementation.
 Monero was built from scratch and none of the BTC codebase can be reused.
 The whole system has to be developed again, specifically for Monero.

 Apparently this will be a chance for someone new to enter the market because the winners of today don't have enough people (nor pressing need for the profit and glory) to be bothered with Monero.

+#### The only complete Monero cold wallet solution

+To this day, the only available cold storage solution for Monero is **paper wallet**.
+Monero uses word-based seeds as Bitcoin, when you are setting up a wallet you can write those down on a piece of paper and store it in a fire-proof safety deposit box.
+If you are well versed in computer security and encryption you can encrypt a text file and then back it up on several locations, this way you are less likely to lose your Monero seed.

+There are various [printable templates for the paper wallet](https://www.monero.how/monero-paper-wallet-offline-cold-storage) available online.
+It is recommended not to print the seed because it could remain saved in the printers memory.
+Print only the Monero paper wallet template and write down your seed with a pencil.

+To generate the seed you should always use the **official Monero GUI or CLI** client from [getmonero.com](https://getmonero.org/downloads/) (verify the integrity!) on a [dedicated computer](/security/device-management).
+There is a [way to use the GUI without downloading the whole blockchain](https://getmonero.org/resources/user-guides/remote_node_gui.html).
+It works is a similar way as Electrum wallet for Bitcoin.

+If you have a good Linux machine available that you only use for crypto storage, and you also have good connection to the internet without data limitations you can always run your own full node which is more convenient for moving XMR around.
+[Here are some tips on how to keep the full Monero wallet secure](https://monero.stackexchange.com/questions/7330/best-practices-to-keep-monero-wallet-secure).

-#### Ledger Nano - ,,No ETA"
+#### Ledger Nano - ,,First push request for a code review has been done."

 {% amp700 border {{page.image[1]}} "ledger monero" %}

-There is a [public Trello board](https://trello.com/c/wsK0myEm/52-monero-support) regarding the Monero support and for a time it looked quite promising.
-However, u/btchip from Ledger cleared it up:
+For about a year the Monero community [spammed this public Trello board of Ledger Wallet](https://trello.com/c/wsK0myEm/52-monero-support) with requests for XMR support and for a time it looked quite promising.
+However, u/btchip from Ledger cleared it up later in 2017:

 > It's not yet started - a few other things to work on first.
 We have no ETA but have the right communication channels open to move quickly once we go. [via r/ledgerwallet](https://www.reddit.com/r/Monero/comments/5lf9ns/is_there_any_update_on_monero_support_for_the/dbvmfo0/)

+Eventually, Monero got to the Ledger Wallet's roadmap and [in late 2017 the integration finally started](https://www.reddit.com/r/Monero/comments/6y2kcf/ledger_hardware_wallet_monero_integration_started/).

+The [last update from January 2018](https://www.reddit.com/r/Monero/comments/7pfj0z/ledger_hardware_wallet_monero_integration_some/) suggests the integration is almost complete and Ledger is moving on to code review and PR.
+It looks like we will have Monero support in Ledger this year.

 #### Trezor - Project Stalled